1. What is Rope Access?

 3. What is the minimum age for a rope access career?

-4. How long is my qualification valid for?
+4. How long is my IRATA rope access qualification valid?

-5. What if I don’t work for 6 months?
+5. What if I don’t undertake rope access work for 6 months?

 You must carry out an IRATA rope access refresher course or training day at a recognised training centre as specified in TACS (Training, Assessment, and Certification Scheme).
-Training provided by an IRATA Level 3 rope access supervisor.
+Training is to be provided by an IRATA Level 3 rope access supervisor.
 With IRATA member training instructors, Applus+ offer IRATA rope access refresher courses to keep your IRATA certification valid.

 Rope Access is carried out in many countries around the world in some form.
 IRATA is the most recognised, professional authority in industrial rope access across the globe.
-The IRATA certification is highly regarded and recognised Across Oceania, the Americas, Europe and Asia.
+The IRATA rope access certification is highly regarded and recognised across Oceania, the Americas, Europe and Asia.

-7. I am revalidating my certification, do I need the full course?
+7. I am revalidating my IRATA rope access certification, do I need to complete the full rope access course?

 Yes!
-Regardless of qualification level and experience you are required to attend a full course with a minimum of 30 hours typically over 4 days, this can be longer and is based on your individual needs.
+Regardless of qualification level and experience, you are required to attend a full rope access course with a minimum of 30 hours typically over 4 days.
+This can be longer and as it is based on your individual needs.

 8. I already have a rope access qualification but it’s not IRATA, does this count towards upgrading or prior learning?

-9. I don’t work for an IRATA member company, can I record and log hours for upgrading and work experience?
+9. I don’t work for an IRATA rope access member company, can I record and log hours for upgrading and work experience?

-Once you have already attained your IRATA qualification, all hours gained using a twin rope system can be accrued towards upgrade and recordable hours in your log book.
-These hours must be verifiable and signed by a level 3 or senior person in the company.
+Once you have already attained your IRATA rope access qualification, all hours gained using a twin rope system can be accrued towards upgrade and recordable hours in your log book.
+These hours must be verifiable and signed by a level 3 rope access supervisor or senior person in the company.

-10. Do I need a trade qualification before I apply for a rope access course?
+10. Do I need a trade qualification before I apply for rope access courses?

 Although a trade qualification is a benefit, it’s not a pre requisite to complete any of the IRATA rope access courses in Perth.
 There are various works that do not require a trade qualification but can be done on ropes such as window cleaning, surveys and trade assistance; each of which are in demand.
 Undertaking an IRATA rope access course with Applus+ will ensure you are equipped with the knowledge and practical understanding to practice rope access safely in any role.

-11. Which trade qualifications are most beneficial to complement my rope access ticket?
+11. Which trade qualifications are most beneficial to complement my IRATA rope access ticket?